CLEARWATER WRITERS 2023 FALL RESIDENCY–NOV. 2-12–BRING BALANCE TO THE WRITING LIFE WITH YOGA

 Meals and Transportation

 Attendees must bring their own meal preparations, or you may choose to check out eating/shopping establishments in the tiny town of Kooskia (Koos-kee), which is 10 miles to west of the Inn.
-Cooking, cold storage, and communal dining space is available to us in 2 well-equipped kitchens.
+Cooking, cold storage, freezer space, and communal dining space is available to us in 2 well-equipped kitchens.

 Compact refrigerators in each room as well as coffee makers and microwaves